foyzulkarim/mernboilerplate-antd/README.md

 #### Client side

-- [React] - A JavaScript library for building user interfaces
+- React - A JavaScript library for building user interfaces
-- [MongoDB] - The application data platform
-- [Ant Design Pro] - A design system for enterprise-level products.
+- Ant Design Pro - A design system for enterprise-level products.
 Create an efficient and enjoyable work experience
-- [Testing Library] - React Testing Library
+- Testing Library - React Testing Library
-- [Umi Request] - HTTP client for the executing HTTP request from browser to server.
+- Umi Request - HTTP client for the executing HTTP request from browser to server.
-- [Ant Design Pro] - A design system for enterprise-level products.
-Create an efficient and enjoyable work experience.

 #### Server side

-- [Node.js] - evented I/O for the backend
+- Node.js - evented I/O for the backend
-- [Express.js] - Fast, unopinionated, minimalist web framework for Node.js
+- Express.js - Fast, unopinionated, minimalist web framework for Node.js
+- MongoDB - The application data platform for NoSQL databases
-- [Mongoose] - mongoose
+- Mongoose - mongoose
-- [Swagger] - Swagger (Not done yet)
+- Swagger - Swagger (Not done yet)
-- [Jest] - JavaScript testing framework
+- Jest - JavaScript testing framework
-- [Super Test] - Super test
+- Super Test - Super test API testing framework

 Details frameworks and packages can be found in the package.json files in server and client directory.